zachco/pagetip/README.md

 # pagetip

-view preview of a page in a tooltip
+View and interactive preview of a page in a tooltip.